 Important Change: The MySQL NDB Cluster distribution now includes a browser-based graphical configuration wizard that assists the user in configuring and deploying a MySQL NDB Cluster.
 This deployment can consist of an arbitrary number of nodes (within certain limits) on the user machine only, or include nodes distributed on a local network.
 The wizard can be launched from the command line (using the ndb_setup utility now included in the binary distribution) or a desktop file browser.

-For more information about this tool, see The NDB Cluster Auto-Installer (DEPRECATED).
+For more information about this tool, see The NDB Cluster Auto-Installer (No longer supported).

 Important Change: MySQL NDB Cluster now supports foreign key constraints between

 NO ACTIONreference options for

 UPDATEactions.
 (MySQL currently does not support